 Project Location: The Project is located on the National Trails Highway, also known as U.S. Route 66.
-The bridges are situated in and near the unincorporated communities of Amboy and Essex in San Bernardino County.
+The bridges are situated between the unincorporated communities of Amboy and Chambless in San Bernardino County.
 Please see the below table for more specific locational information for each bridge.